 - “Novel business models and mechanisms for the sustainable supply of and payment for forest ecosystem services” (NOBEL)

 Payments for Ecosystem Services (PES) are an important mechanism to link the demands of the society with the service providers.
 Continue reading

-In the period between July and September, a substantial field effort was carried out in the 1,500 km transect from south to north in Norway.
+check my site In the period between July and September, a substantial field effort was carried out in the 1,500 km transect from south to north in Norway.
 Each of the 36 field sites was visited.

 Inger Elisabeth Hilstad using a 1 sq meter frame to sample vegetation cover.
 Photo: Ida Marielle Mienna

 From the left: Geir Korsvold, Lennart Noordermeer, Gunnar Austrheim, Nicholas Coops, James Speed, Kari Klanderud, Vegard Lien, Hans Fredrik Hoen, Ole Martin Bollandsås, Karen Lone, Asbjørn Aaheim